raymond-1227/rmcommunity/docs/roles.md

 ## Types

+Learn more about types of the common roles.

 | Type    | Description                                                                             |
 |---------|-----------------------------------------------------------------------------------------|
 | Devices | Self roles to show which device family you're in, obtainable via **#obtainable-roles**. |